- Causes of Schizophrenia

 Treatment involves antipsychotic drugs, training programs and community support activities, psychotherapy, and family education.

 Schizophrenia is a major health problem throughout the world.
 The disorder typically strikes young people at the very time they are establishing their independence and can result in lifelong disability and stigma.
 In terms of personal and economic costs, schizophrenia has been described as among the worst disorders afflicting humankind.

 Schizophrenia is a significant cause of disability worldwide.
 It affects about 1% of the population.
 Schizophrenia affects men and women equally.
 In the United States, schizophrenia accounts for about 1 of every 5 Social Security disability days and 2.5% of all health care expenditures.
 Schizophrenia is more common than Alzheimer disease and multiple sclerosis.

 Determining when schizophrenia begins (onset) is often difficult because unfamiliarity with symptoms may delay medical care for several years.
 The average age at onset is the early to mid-20s for men and slightly later for women.
-Onset during childhood is rare (see Childhood Schizophrenia).
+Onset during childhood is rare (see Schizophrenia in Children and Adolescents).
 But schizophrenia may begin during adolescence or late in life.

 Deterioration in social functioning can lead to substance abuse, poverty, and homelessness.
 People with untreated schizophrenia may lose contact with their families and friends and often find themselves living on the streets of large cities.

 What precisely causes schizophrenia is not known, but current research suggests a combination of hereditary and environmental factors.
 Fundamentally, however, it is a biologic problem (involving changes in the brain), not one caused by poor parenting or a mentally unhealthy environment.

 Factors that make people vulnerable to schizophrenia include the following: